 PETRULIS - DE VRIES LAB

-SEX-DIFFERENT VASOPRESSIN
+SEX-DIFFERENT EXPRESSION OF VASOPRESSIN

 Removing sex-different vasopressin cells in bed nucleus of the stria terminalis (BNST) alters social behavior